AHussain07/AHussain07/README.md

 ###

-<p align="left">💻I am Software Engineering student @ university of leicester<br>🌐 All of my projects are available at https://aadamhussain.dev <br>📧How to reach me aadam.hussain@hotmail.com</p>
+<p align="left">💻I am Software Engineering student @ university of leicester<br>🌐 All of my projects are available at https://aadamhussain.dev </p>

 ###